HISTORY

 Private partners that have provided invaluable expertise, data, funds, and other services to FDL.AI research include Lockheed Martin, IBM, Intel, Microsoft, Kx Systems, Autodesk, KBR Wyle, MIT Portugal, HPE, ISI/Pasteur Labs, Planet, Xprize, Berkeley and the Mayo Clinic.

-In 2020, Trillium Technologies established in spaceML.org as a response to NASA SMD’s strategy for groundbreaking science (https://science.nasa.gov/science-red/s3fs-public/atoms/files/SDMWG%20Strategy_Final.pdf).
+In 2020, Trillium established in spaceML.org as a response to NASA SMD’s strategy for groundbreaking science (https://science.nasa.gov/science-red/s3fs-public/atoms/files/SDMWG%20Strategy_Final.pdf).
 SpaceML.org, is an open science platform dedicated to streamlining the reproducibility of FDL’s AI pipelines, data products, snippets, MLOPs and tools in a cloud-based environment.
 The Data Quest followed in 2021 in Australia focusing on Wildfires.

 FDL.AI’s mission continues to be to advance the application of machine learning technologies, data science, and high-performance computing to push the frontiers by developing applied AI tools and data products for both terrestrial challenges and space exploration for all Humankind.